 Cook Your Fajitas This Way

 To save time and avoid all the grease spatters that come with cooking fajitas on the stove, I like to do mine in the oven.
-This is the Cooking Light recipe that I use.
+Here’s my easy sheet pan fajita recipe.
 It gives you all those caramelized onions and peppers that make fajitas so good.

 Customize This Fajita Seasoning Mix